Top Ranked Colleges: Universities | Public Universities | Liberal Arts Colleges | Engineering | Business | Women's | Most Selective

 - Type of Institution: private university

-- Distinctions: highly-ranked master's level university in the South; member of the NCAA Division I Atlantic Sun Conference; nearly all students receive significant grant aid
+- Distinctions: highly-ranked master's level university in the South; member of the NCAA Division I Southern Conference; nearly all students receive significant grant aid

 - For acceptance rate, test scores, costs and other information, visit the Mercer University profile